 A voice came from behind them and she looked past him back down the pier and smiled her other smile, her not-so-secret smile that was for friends and family, and called back.
 "I need to go home."

 "I love you too."

 Everything was a dream and he was back when they first met and he had it all in front of him.
-He cupped her face in his hand and looked into her sparkling eyes, the soft, warm wind whipping her hair around her neck.
+He cupped her face in his hand and looked into her eyes, the soft, warm wind whipping her hair around her neck.
 He leaned in slowly for their second-last kiss.
-They both felt each other's tears, each other's lips, each other's warmth and bodies and pulses and blood.
+They both felt each other's tears, each other's lips, each other's warmth and blood.
 And he didn't think either of them had ever felt more alone.

 She turned and walked away from him, their hold on each other trailing off into desperately groping, diverging motions.
 She kept walking and he wanted her to stop.
 She kept walking and he wanted to call out, to stop this turning of the world.
 But he didn't.
 Pain, regret, and pride all welled up and mixed and ate at him as he saw her walk away from him and towards her dreams.
 She got into the car and blew a kiss, and he blew one right back.
 The door closed, the engine started and he sensed that his perfect life had just gotten a little more distant, a little less tangible, and there was nothing he could do to get it back.

 So he turned back to the sea, hearing the approaching footsteps of friends offering their sympathies.
 He watched the waves and the stars and after a while his friends left and he was left with nothing but the tiny core of self that had managed to cling on.
 The rest had been washed away.